 So anyone who knows me, knows I’m a control freak.
 I also overanalyze everything.
 These two traits make it really hard to plan a vacation.
 I spend weeks agonizing and debating where we should go, days analyzing the flights and debating whether to book and which flights to book, more weeks debating which hotel we should stay at.
 By the time it’s time to start planning the nitty gritty — where to eat, what to do, etc. — I’m exhausted and want to call the whole thing off.
 Sometimes I wish Andrew would just plan the whole thing and tell me to pack a bathing suit and sneakers and I could just go.
 But a trip that someone else entirely planned would totally freak me out.
-So I was surprised that I agreed to go on one with my family.
+So I was surprised that I agreed to go on a surprise vacation with my family.
 Honestly, I’ve been so exhausted recently that I’ve just needed a fun getaway but I simply haven’t had the mental capacity to plan one.

 The way down was rough.
 We left around lunchtime Friday and the 3.5 hour drive ending up taking 5 hours.
 We hit traffic every which way, which in retrospect we could have better planned for, but you live, you learn.
 There were some cool suggested stops along the way, including a fun farm with tons of family activities that we should have stopped at, but we brought Dakota and while doing some online reading about the farm came across the fine print that said no dogs.
 I wish we had stopped anyway even if one of us had to stay outside with the dog because after a long nap, James was up and completely over being strapped down in the car, so the last three hours of the ride were basically spent trying to entertain him and keep him from crying and screaming, mostly unsuccessfully.
-But we made it and were pleasantly surprised by the adorable town we arrived in.
+But we made it and were pleasantly surprised by the adorable town we arrived in for our surprise vacation.